MuhammadDanyal-QuantumObsessed/Bill-Splitter-Python-basics./README.md

 # Bill Splitter

-A beginner-friendly Python mini-project that calculates how much each person in a group owes after splitting a restaurant bill, including a 25% tip.
+A beginner-friendly Python workshop in which I build a simple 'Bill Splitter' that calculates how much each person in a group owes after splitting a restaurant bill, including a 25% tip.

 This project was built as part of my Python learning journey, with a focus on practicing variables, arithmetic operations, and augmented assignment through a simple, real-world problem.